chrdek/QueryablDataCalc/README.md

 <div align="center">

-Methods Ported to IQueryable syntax displayed in table below:
+Previous/New methods Ported to IQueryable syntax displayed in table below:

 <br>